jarkata/rusql/FAQ.md

 be utilizing when they're available, but that will be a major refactor with breaking API changes which will then coincide with a major release.

-Thus, it is likely that a given SQLx release _will_ work with older versions of Rust.
+Thus, it is likely that a given RuSQL release _will_ work with older versions of Rust.
 However, we make no guarantees about which exact versions it will work with besides the latest stable version, and we don't factor MSRV bumps into our semantic versioning.